 Students who are new to service learning are highly encouraged to attend this session to learn about expectations and strategies to get the most from this academic learning experience.
-Service Learning is a unique opportunity to integrate your learning between your traditional classroom and your community classroom, but what should you do as a student to help make those important connections?
-This session will help you explore ways to positively interact with the organization you will serve, and help you examine your own comfort levels before you begin service.
+Service Learning is a unique opportunity to integrate your learning between your traditional classroom and your community classroom, but what should you do as a student to help make those critical connections?
+This session will help you explore ways to interact with the organization positively you will serve and help you examine your comfort levels before you begin service.

 **This session is strongly encouraged for those who have never participated in Service Learning. **

 R1: The Lens Through Which I See the World

 Online: Monday, February 22, 5:30pm-6:45pm